What being Filipino-American means to me

 If you want to read more about how culture shapes different parts of our lives, I discuss it my posts on how culture impacts time and how culture impacts education.

 Being Filipino-American is deeply rooted in community.
 I mentioned earlier that I value family and collectivism.
-The Philippines has a collective culture, which has translated into my day-to-day life thanks to my upbringing and the values my grandparents instilled in me.
+The Philippines has a collective culture, which has translated into my day-to-day life.

 I love meeting other Filipinos—we run deep.
-There’s something so comforting about it—you just automatically get each other.
+There’s something so comforting about it—you just automatically understand each other.

 In college, that space for me was the Filipino club—shoutout to Barkada SCU.
 I remember seeing the Filipino flag at their table in Benson (iykyk), and my ears perked up.
 I knew I had found my people for the rest of college and beyond.